zhtaoxiang/android-identity-manager/README.md

 ### What it does:

-* Request an Open mHealth id
+* Request an Open mHealth id (similar with NDN cert)
   * Generate user and device identity
   * Request a user identity to be signed by Open mHealth root
   * Sign a device identity with user identity